radiodan/radiodan-client.js/docs/usage/overview.md

 # Commands

+** TODO: Find good promises tutorial **
 They use promises (link to tutorial).

-Your command is sent off to the server.
+Your command is sent off to the server for processing.

 ## Valid Commands

-If you command is well-formed, your promise will be accepted.
+If you command is well-formed, your promise will be resolved.
 Certain commands return a response data value, e.g. the `search` command on player.

 ```javascript